kfahn22/Persian-Rug/README.md

 $f(x_1 + x_2 + x_3 + x_4) = (i_1 + i_2+ i_3 + i_4$ + shift) % palette.length

 I initially had difficulty retrieving a valid index into the color array.
 After trouble-shooting, I determined that the get() function does not appear to be returning the exact r, g, b values.
 I have dealt with this by comparing the absolute value of the difference between the r, g, and b values of $c_i$ and the palette colors.
+I have found that the best images are created from a palette with a large number of colors.
+Luckily, I found a really nice [website](https://supercolorpalette.com) where you can obtain palettes with 12 and more different colors.

 ## Gallery